Follow TV Tropes

 • Most Myr in Magic: The Gathering.
 Alloy Myr, Perilous Myr and Brass Squire in particular.

-• Arbiter inevitables in Pathfinder.
-Little ball-shaped semi-robotic Lawful Neutral outsiders that can serve as familiars.
+• Arbiter inevitables are little ball-shaped semi-robotic Lawful Neutral outsiders that can serve as familiars.

-• Also from Pathfinder, the Clockwork Spy.
-Why anyone would WANT them to explode, we have no idea.
+• The Clockwork Spy.
+Why anyone would WANT them to explode is a mystery.

 • Some of the illustrations of modrons in Planescape are ridiculously cute, particularly the monodrone flipbook hidden in the corner of one.
 (Of course, modrons who evolve into the higher levels of the hierarchy aren't cute at all.)